Privacy

 Purpose: we use your message to reply to you, decide who is best placed to respond, arrange an initial appointment where relevant, or discuss a workshop or consultancy brief.
 We do not use it for marketing and we do not share it with anyone outside the practice.

 Storage.
-Submissions are stored in a managed PostgreSQL database (Neon), encrypted at rest (AES-256) and in transit (TLS).
-Access is restricted to service credentials held by the practice.
+Submissions are stored in Cloudflare D1, with the database created under Cloudflare's EU jurisdiction setting.
+Access is restricted to server-side service credentials held by the practice.
 We do not log the contents of your messages in application or infrastructure logs, including monitoring and error tracking.
+We may use Brevo to send us a transactional notification email when a new enquiry arrives.
+By default, that notification does not include the message text, but it may include basic reply details such as your name, email address, enquiry type, and submission ID.

 Retention.
 Contact-form submissions are automatically deleted after 90 days.
-If we begin working together, any clinical records we then keep are held separately in line with professional standards (typically seven years for adults) and described in the therapy contract.
+The IP address stored with a contact-form submission is cleared after 30 days.
+The transactional notification email we receive, and any reply correspondence in our email inbox, are kept only as long as we need them to deal with your enquiry and are then deleted — these are separate from the 90-day database deletion.
+If we begin working together, any clinical records we then keep are held separately in line with professional requirements and described in the therapy contract.

 Who sees it.
 Jacquelyn and Ceyla may both access contact-form submissions and shared organisation enquiries so that we can respond appropriately.
 If you then work individually with one of us, any clinical information and therapy records are handled separately by that psychologist.
 We do not sell, rent, or share enquiry data with any third party for marketing, directories, or lead brokerage.